INCEPTdk/omop_etl/README.md

 ## Tests

 A small test suite exists.
 This contains both unit tests and integration tests.
-The latter will require an instance of postgres setup that can be connected to.
+The latter will require an instance of postgres setup that can be connected to, and it must contain a schema named `omopcdm` to run.

 It is recommended to use `pytest` when running tests, but it not necessary.